naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/README-OnEditorEmu.md

 * You must diable "Enabled" checkbox in "Emulator Setting" befor publish your world using "Build Control Panel" of VRChat SDK.
     * (Or publish button starts this emulator in inconsistent way)
     * (This happens because both SDK publishing process and this emulator are implemented as "game" in Unity)
-* "Adjust Fixed Timesteps to 90fps" button is for physics behavior
+* "Adjust Fixed Timesteps to 90fps" button is for physics behavior compatibility with original VRChat client
     * It changes Unity menu > Project Settings > Time > Fixed Timesteps value to 1/90